What to know about the latest Scrum Guide

 - The 2020 Scrum Guide was written by two people.

 - Only the product owner can cancel a sprint.

 - The word Agile never appears once in the latest Scrum Guide.

 - The 2020 Scrum Guide is only 13 pages long.

 The Agile Manifesto was signed in 2001.

 Ken Schwaber and Jeff Sutherland first publicly introduced Scrum to the world at an OOPSLA Conference in 1995.

 Scrum should not be described as a process, nor should it be described as a methodology.
 Practitioners work hard to make this distinction, and emphasize that Scrum is not a user manual that describes every step in an end-to-end development process.

 Instead, Scrum describes itself as being ‘purposefully incomplete.’
-Its intend is to to guide product development, not prescriptively describe it.
+Its intent is to guide product development, not prescriptively describe it.